Dori-Denman/Dori-Denman/README.md

     <img src="https://i.stack.imgur.com/tskMh.png" alt="github"> Github
   </a>
 </p>
 I'm a graduating senior interning at NBCUniversal SportsEngine in IT.
 I am fascinated by history, astronomy, and gaming, I love exploring both the past and the cosmos while diving into virtual worlds.
-Thanks for visiting my page.I'd love to <a href="https://www.linkedin.com/in/portier-denman/">connect</a>!
+Thanks for visiting my page.
+I'd love to <a href="https://www.linkedin.com/in/portier-denman/">connect</a>!